jefjesuswt/project-karin/packages/platform-hono/README.md

 # @project-karin/platform-hono

-Hono HTTP adapter for Karin-JS, optimized for Edge runtimes and serverless deployments.
+Hono HTTP adapter for Karin, optimized for Edge runtimes and serverless deployments.

 ## Installation